klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     return $true
 }

+# VerifyAssumptions function
-#Checks if all users to be migrated are in correct state
+# Check if all of the users to be migrated are in a correct state.
 function VerifyAssumptions
 {
     [OutputType([bool])]